Introduction

 By following these tips, New Jersey residents can keep their pepper spray safe, effective, and ready for proper self-defense use.

-Comparing NJ Pepper Spray Laws with Other States
+How New Jersey’s Pepper Spray Laws Compare to Other States

 When learning is pepper spray legal in NJ, it’s useful to compare New Jersey’s rules with other nearby states.
 While pepper spray is legal in most parts of the U.S., New Jersey has some of the strictest regulations regarding its size and usage.